Fraunhofer-AISEC/cpg/cpg-core/specifications/eog.md

   child6 -."statements(n)".-> child5
   child6 -."statements(n)".-> child7
   child6 --EOG--> next:::outer
 ```

 ## CaseStatement

-Serves as an entry point inside a `SwitchStatement`, the statements executed after entry are not children of this structure but can be found on the same AST-Hierarchy level.
+Serves as an entry point inside a `SwitchStatement`, the statements executed after entry are not children of this structure but can be found on the same AST-hierarchy level.

 Interesting fields:

-* `caseExpression:Expression`: serves as an entry point if its evaluation matches the `selector` evaluation in `SwitchStatement`
+* `caseExpression: Expression`: serves as an entry point if its evaluation matches the `selector` evaluation in `SwitchStatement`

+Scheme:
 ```mermaid
 flowchart LR
   classDef outer fill:#fff,stroke:#ddd,stroke-dasharray:5 5;